ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 In this space already:

--   The CEIH paid for a large number of data professionals in the the South Australia health system to undergo the [CHIA](https://www.healthinformaticscertification.com/) exam.
+-   The CEIH paid for a large number of data professionals in the South Australia health system to undergo the [CHIA](https://www.healthinformaticscertification.com/) exam.
 -   The HARC pays for the Data Fellows to attend some training that is chosen by each fellow individually.
--   There are numerous paid and free data skills courses available (eg. [Coursera](https://www.coursera.org/specializations/data-science-foundations-r)).
+-   There are numerous paid and free data skills courses available (e.g. [Coursera](https://www.coursera.org/specializations/data-science-foundations-r)).

 ### Specifics